 I have never seen so much misinformation

-on a sailing subject as we get on this one.
+on a sailing subject as is tossed around the sailing forums on propeller drag.
 I recommend you read

 Over last winter there were a few discussion

 on sailing forums that although entertaining, lead to no hard conclusions

 on whether a fixed prop or a locked prop causes more drag while under sail.

 There have been two studies that have both concluded that a freewheeling